 So the flow is:

-Another issue we need to consider is how to handle the JWT tokens on our client application.
+Another issue is the handling of the JWT tokens on our client application.

-In this case, the attacker (using a malicious code) can hijack the stored token from the localstorage, use it for calling the back end on behalf of the user and actually breach the system…
+Saving your JWT tokens on local storage exposes your application to XSS, which has been a OWASP Top 10 regular for many years.
+In this case, the attacker (using a malicious code) can hijack the stored token from the localstorage, use it for calling the back end on behalf of the user and actually breach the system.

 - How about saving the token in memory?
 While this does solve the security problem, it breaks usability as we cannot handle scenarios such as page refresh / new tab.

 The use of refresh tokens allows us to continuously refresh the sessions and to get new JWT tokens.
-Using refresh tokens allows us to shorten the lifetime of the actual JWT tokens while the refresh tokens can actually long live.
+Using refresh tokens allows us to shorten the lifetime of the actual JWT tokens while the refreshed tokens can actually “live longer”.

-Using this approach we can store the JWT tokens in-memory while saving the refresh tokens using http-only cookies.
+Using this approach we can store the JSON Web Tokens in-memory while saving the refresh tokens using http-only cookies.
 The refresh tokens are not vulnerable to CSRF attacks on form submits because the attacker cannot get the value of the JWT which was returned from the endpoint.

 What does the flow look like in this case?

-On this post we discussed how to handle JWT tokens based authentication in your multi-tenant SaaS application and how to leverage the use of refresh tokens in order to safely persist your users’ sessions.
+In this post, we have discussed how to handle JWT token-based authentication in your multi-tenant SaaS application and how to leverage the use of refresh tokens in order to safely persist your users’ sessions.
+The next post will show you how to start building a capable back end for securely storing user details and maintaining the user’s activation flows for really robust SaaS applications.